Language Translation

 Landmark Indiana Supreme Court Cases

-Although slavery was made illegal in the State by the 1816 Constitution, it was an open question whether slaves that moved into the State were considered free by virtue of their residence.
+Although slavery was prohibited in Indiana, it was an open question whether slaves that moved into the State were considered free by virtue of their residence.
 This question was answered by State v.
 Lasselle (B100205607Q) in 1820.
 Originating in Harrison County, the case involved prominent local citizen Hyacinthe Lassalle and an enslaved woman known as Polly.
 It was orchestrated by abolitionists as a test case for existing enslaved persons in the State.
 Polly had been purchased before the Northwest Territory was organized; therefore, her victory would indicate that all the existing slavery in the State was considered illegal and void.

 While Lasselle v.
 State ended all explicit slavery in Indiana, many early slave owners had arranged for their enslaving to continue under the guise of indentured servitude, coercing their slaves to sign lopsided legal agreements that kept them in de facto if not de jure slavery.
 These arrangements were struck down by the 1821 Clark v.
 Johnston case (B100218505S), originating in Knox County.